haroonwaqar/PCA-Dimensionality-Reduction/README.md

 ## Key Findings

 **1. Noise flattens the eigenvalue spectrum**

-Gaussian noise is isotropic — it adds equal variance in every direction.
+Gaussian noise is isotropic.
+It adds equal variance in every direction.
 This inflates the total variance and boosts lower eigenvalues, making each PC explain a smaller fraction of the total.
 More components are needed to accumulate to any fixed threshold.

-**2. PCA compresses — it does not denoise**
+**2. PCA compresses, it does not denoise**

 PCA cannot distinguish signal variance from noise variance.
 Noise is baked into the data before PCA runs.
 The MSE gap between clean and noisy reconstruction is irreducible at any fixed k.

-**3. Adaptive k mitigates but does not eliminate the noise effect** At each dataset's own 95% k, MSE values are close (0.00334 vs 0.00365).
-But achieving that required 326 components for noisy vs 149 for clean — the same quality at more than double the cost.
+**3. Adaptive k mitigates but does not eliminate the noise effect**

+At each dataset's own 95% k, MSE values are close (0.00334 vs 0.00365).
+But achieving that required 326 components for noisy vs 149 for clean, the same quality at more than double the cost.

 <!-- ## How to Run